grbot/varcall/combine-gvcfs/README.md

 The Nextflow script runs CombineGVCFs on a list of gVCFS.

-Please see `nextflow.conf` for GATK version and references databases used.

 ## Sample sheet format

 Below is the sample sheet format.
 The sample sheet should be a tab delimmted text file and should be specified in `nextflow.config`.
 For the CombineGVCFs run, SampleID and gVCFs columns are required.